-In order to be approved for adoption, you must understand the following, and fill out completely the form at the bottom of the page
+In order to be approved for adoption, you must understand the following, and fill out completely the form linked at the bottom of the page

 Owning a white shepherd is a very long term commitment, as they live upwards of 14 years.
 Is a White Shepherd the right breed for you?
 Shepherd puppies without adequate supervision may be very destructive, and can become territorial, protective, and aggressive.
 They may dig, chew, bark, jump up, and poop in the house!
 They may wander off (or actively seek to escape!) and become lost and/or injured.
 These behaviors can be prevented by careful planning, supervising, and training.
 Before you buy a puppy, you must understand that you will have to socialize it in a range of varied situations.
 This breed has defensive instincts, is emotionally sensitive, and socialization is a must, and throughout puppyhood is recommended.
 They will have puppy fear periods, which need to be handled with great care, to prevent decline in confidence.
 Examples of experiences would be car rides, trips to the park (not just the dog park) and meeting lots of strangers.
 Obedience class is great because it allows the dog to meet both new people and other dogs.
 This breed is very smart and intuitive to its surroundings and handler, and must be taught how you expect it to act in public and at home.